isomerpages/govtech-sa/pages/faq.md

 If you are unable to login with your QR Code, check with your organisation to get a replacement QR code.

-If your organisation is unable to issue you a new QR code, please submit a request on Zendesk or email to supplyallyhelp [at] hive.gov.sg with the following information:
+If your organisation is unable to issue you a new QR code, please submit a request on Zendesk or email to <supplyallyhelp@hive.gov.sg> with the following information:
 * Your name
 * Number of users affected
 * Your organisation or company